syncfusion/ej2-locale/README.md

 ### Load locale text for Essential Js 2 components

-In L10n.load function, you can load translation directly from a JSON file locale text.
+To load translation object in Essential JS 2 components, you can locale object in L10.load function from ejbase.
 For ex., In the below code snippet we have loaded the locale file for Arabic culture.

 ```typescript
 var L10n = new ej.base.L10();